gcallah/SoftwareEngineering/md/chap5.md

 This approach is still being developed and the scopes of its effects on the development process are not understood well enough yet.

-## 5.5 model-driven architecture
+## 5.5 Model-driven architecture

 Model-Driven Architecture (MDA) is the precursor to MDE and focuses on creating UML models to represent a system from different levels of abstraction.
 MDA recommends showing three levels of abstraction through three such models:
 * **Computation Independent Model (CIM)**
   * These model domain (for example security, patient records, etc.) abstractions
 * **Platform Independent Model (PIM)**
   * These model how systems will operate and show how the system responds to events
 * **Platform Specific Models (PSM)**
   * These show how PIMs are transformed for different application platforms.
 Figure 5.20 shows examples of such transformation.

 ![Transformation](../images/chap/5.20_model.png)